lupuleasa-core/wearehostsformemes/meta-meme.md

 E expression

-If you are a memetic engineer and want to spread a message or meme further, try to optimize for the above formula.

 &nbsp;

-Memetics - *An evolutionary model of cultural transmission of information patterns from one individual that hosts it to another.*
+Memetics in a nutshell - *An evolutionary model of cultural transmission of information patterns from one individual that hosts it to another.*

+Memetics doesn't care about whether an idea is **true or false, good or bad,** it just care if it gets spread or not, indiscriminately of what the meme's content is.

 &nbsp;

-Things than can be combined to make up Memetics:

-Epidemiology, evolutionary science, immunology, linguistics, computer science

-&nbsp;

-Memetics doesn't care about whether an idea is **true or false, good or bad,** it just care that it gets spread, indiscriminately of what the meme is.

-&nbsp;

-Memes can give you a lot of power.
-Better have them as allies, instead of enemies.

-&nbsp;

 There are two alternatives:

-Either memes keep dying, and we prosper because of their evolution and useful knoweledge.
+Either our mind becomes our servant, and memes keep dying while we prosper because of their evolution and useful knoweledge.

-Or we keep dying and suffering, while memes prosper on top of us.
+Or our mind becomes our master, and we keep dying and suffering while memes prosper on top of us.

-We can suffer, but memes cannot.

-The choice is ours.
+The choice is ours, collectively.

 &nbsp;

 You now are aware of The Meta Meme.

-Spread this meme.
+Don't forget to spread this meme to others.